Review: Kingdom Kong

 The realism of the characters is further enhanced by Zid’s artwork.
 I always appreciate when an artist pays attention to the light source in each panel.
 This is something that Zid excels at throughout the graphic novel.
 He also expertly scales the kaiju.
 It’s easy to tell the size of figures relative to one another.
 This provides clarity to the scope of characters featured in each panel and gives the reader a real sense of the size and power of the kaiju.

 Kong is illustrated very well.
 In every panel in which he appears, his might and majesty are readily apparent.
 He doesn’t look much like an actual gorilla but luckily, he also doesn’t look like a guy in a gorilla suit.
 One complaint I have with the artwork is that there are a few points in the story where it’s hard to tell the flashbacks from events in the present.
 Each is colored the same and time stamps are rarely used, so there are times when it’s hard to tell the difference between a character’s memories and the scene playing within the current storyline.

-Members of Team Kong will definitely want to read Kingdom Kong when it releases on March 30th.
+Members of Team Kong will definitely want to read Kingdom Kong.
 It’s probably not a bad idea to also check out the companion graphic novel Godzilla Dominion too.
 After all, it’s always best to know your opponent.
 Even if the contenders are giant kaiju monsters.